 Beautiful white gold hue with delicate pale green glimmers.
 A seductive and very classic Chablis nose offering vine peach, banana, citrus fruits and brioche.
 The palate is well-balanced, rich, fresh and elegant.
-The smooth, rich structure lingers on the end palate.
 Ripe fruits combine harmoniously with mineral notes to give a soft mouthfeel.
 A fine example of unoaked Chablis.

 Red tuna tartare, baked salmon parcels, crab.